 Chronic Joint or Soft Tissue Pain: Foot pain is often caused or worsened by incorrect structure of the feet.
 Orthotic devices may be prescribed to correct the biomechanics of the feet and relieve joint or soft tissue strain.
-When appropriate, more technologically advanced methods of orthotic construction, such as 3-D imaging and/or 3-D printing, are available for durable, precise and fast fabrication.
 Shoe recommendations are offered as necessary to treat or accommodate foot deformities.
 Referral to physical therapy may be part of your treatment.

-Advanced Evaluation Tools: Accurate and rapid diagnosis is aided by use of in-office digital x-ray.
-Plantar pressure evaluation gives additional information to direct diagnosis and treatment options.
-Digital imaging is used to evaluate and document changes in stance.
+Advanced Evaluation Tools: Plantar pressure evaluation gives additional information to direct diagnosis and treatment options.
+A variety of imaging techniques may be used to evaluate bone structure and alignment.
 Some foot problems are caused by systemic diseases and laboratory testing may be required for accurate diagnosis.

 Dr. Trotter is known for taking the extra time to educate her patients regarding the underlying condition or deformity that may be affecting their feet and the options available for treatment.
 Patients frequently comment about how much better informed they are regarding their foot problem after their appointment.